hisubram/mobilefoundation/instrument_an_app.md

 The Mobile Analytics SDK enables you to instrument your web application.
 {: web}

 1. Navigate to the root folder of your web application and run the following command.
-Add the SDK to your web application using [npm](https://www.npmjs.com/package/ibm-mfp-web-sdk)
+Add the SDK to your web application by using [npm](https://www.npmjs.com/package/ibm-mfp-web-sdk)
     ```bash
     npm install ibm-mfp-web-sdk
     ```